International Steps to Admission

 Step 9: Submit Copy of Current Visa

-All international applicants that currently reside in the U.S. on a visa must email a copy of their current visa to email@example.com.
+All international applicants that currently reside in the U.S. on a visa must upload a copy of your current visa in the correct pdf format to the SJSU Admissions Document Upload.
 The visa copy must be received by the posted document deadline.

 Tip: International students must show documentation to Graduate Admissions and Program Evaluations of their current visa.
 This is the status at the time of the application and will assist in issuing the correct paperwork at the time of admission.